Updated on March 5th, 2026 by Felix Martinez

 Walmart’s first dividend was paid in 1974.
 It has increased its dividend for 52 consecutive years, making it a Dividend King.

 Walmart has experienced a resurgence of growth in the past few years by adapting to the changing retail climate.
-It has invested heavily in its e-commerce platform and proven that it is one of the best-equipped to compete with Amazon.
+It has invested heavily in its e-commerce platform and has proven itself to be one of the best-equipped to compete with Amazon.

 Business Overview